flyfirstmars/spring-ai-workshop/docs/session-01-foundations.md

                --prompt "Suggest activities inspired by this photo"
 ```

-### Demo — Audio Notes
+### Demo — Audio Notes *(optional: requires dedicated transcription deployment)*
 ```bash
 transcribe-audio --file assets/voice-note.mp3 \
                  --prompt "What did the traveller mention in this recording?"
 ```
-- Highlight how the service injects transcription instructions in the system prompt.
+- Explain that the audio command relies on a separate Azure Whisper/GPT-4o Transcribe deployment; if unavailable, share a prerecorded transcript instead.

 ## 4. Structured Output (45 min)
 - Introduce `BeanOutputConverter` for type-safe itineraries (`ItineraryPlan`).